PulseChain

 Desktop downloads remain disabled until signed release artifacts and checksums are available.
 Placeholder manifest values never render as download links.

-The release manifest already models IPFS gateways and checksums so builds can be pinned after release.
-The final CID is pending until a real artifact is published and verified.
+The release manifest models gateways and checksums so builds can be pinned later.
+The final CID stays pending until a real artifact is published and verified.

 IPFS status